serbanghita/Mobile-Detect/README.md

 The script is updated on <b>daily</b> and <b>weekly</b> basis, so make sure you keep following the updates!
 Sometimes is hard to distinguish between a phone and a tablet, this is why we're constantly researching a lot of mobile vendors sites, checking product codes and new releases.

-We are working on a database and API that will automate this process.

 ## Download

 <a href="https://github.com/serbanghita/Mobile-Detect/tags">Latest releases</a>, <a href="https://github.com/serbanghita/Mobile-Detect/blob/devel/Mobile_Detect.php">Latest dev branch</a>, <a href="https://packagist.org/packages/mobiledetect/mobiledetectlib">composer package</a>